carpentries-incubator/twitter-with-twarc/_episodes/06-search-stream.md

 This collection will be ongoing unless you explicitly shut down the stream by interrupting the kernel (in Jupyter) or by typing a `ctrl + c` (from the console).
 While this stops the stream collection, it does not remove the stream-rules.

+Before running a new stream, don't foreget to
-In order to remove the rules you had set in place, you must use delete:
+remove the rules you had set in place.
+Use `stream-rules delete`:

 ~~~
-!twarc2 stream-rules delete ""#catsofinstagram"
+!twarc2 stream-rules delete "#catsofinstagram"
 !twarc2 stream-rules delete "fluffy"
 ~~~